arisha-zaid/LostLink/README.md

 ## Tech Stack

 **Frontend:**
-- React.js
-- Tailwind CSS
+- Vanilla CSS
-- Axios
+- Bootstap
 - EJS (for SSR-based modules if used)

 **Backend:**